wazuh/wazuh-documentation/source/installation-guide/index.rst

-Alternatively, Wazuh can also be installed with commercial options like Elastic Stack basic license or Splunk.
+Installation alternatives: Wazuh can also be installed with commercial options like Elastic Stack basic license or Splunk.
 To learn more about these options and other installation alternatives, see the :ref:`More installation alternatives <more_installation_alternatives>` section.

 .. note:: Wazuh also offers the `Wazuh Cloud <https://wazuh.com/cloud/>`_, where all components are hosted on our PCI-DSS and SOC 2 Type 2 certified SaaS solution, which is maintained by our team.
 With the Wazuh cloud, no dedicated hardware is required and everything is ready to use.
 This service offers a highly flexible infrastructure to match your enterprise needs.